Skip to main content

 diameter is already connected automatically because the sketch takes it as input.

 Now assemble both models.
-The ball model is duplicated in a loop and positioned evenly.
+The ball model will be duplicated in a loop and positioned evenly.
 The number of balls depends on diameter.

 1. In GEOM3D, next to getBallModel and getRingsModel, create a third function named getBearingGeometry.